ipregistry/ipregistry-javascript/README.md

 ## Caching

 The Ipregistry client library has built-in support for in-memory caching.
-By default caching is enabled and the default policy memoizes for 10min the most 2048 recently used lookups on server side (16 when used in a browser).
+By default caching is disabled.
+Below are examples to enable and configure a caching strategy.
+Once enabled, the default cache implementation memoizes for 10min the most 2048 recently used lookups on server side (16 when used in a browser).

-### Configuring cache size
+### Enabling caching

 Caching up to 16384 entries: